threenine/api-template/docs/docs/introduction/cqrs-introduction.md

 1. Custom methods almost always use POST HTTP method.
 There are some very rare occasions where GET Or DELETE HTTP methods may be used.
 2. We use a Colon character `:` to indicate the resource has ended and the custom method has begun.

-Custom methods are nothing more API calls that fall outside the scope of a standard method and therefore aren't subject to the strict requirements that we impose on standard methods.
+Custom methods are nothing more than API calls that fall outside the scope of a standard method and therefore aren't subject to the strict requirements that we impose on standard methods.

 ![HTTP Custom Method](../../assets/images/custom-method.png)

 ### Additional Resources